Calibration of Distributionally Robust Empirical Optimization Models: Introduction

 \section{Introduction}

-Robust optimization is an approach to account for model misspecification in a stochastic optimization problem.
+Empirical optimization (or sample average approximation (SAA)) is an approach for expected value optimization using the empirical distribution as an alternative model to the unknown true distribution.
 Misspecification can occur because of incorrect modeling assumptions or estimation uncertainty, and decisions that are made on the basis of an incorrect model can perform poorly out-of-sample if misspecification is ignored.
-Distributionally robust optimization (DRO) accounts for misspecification in the in-sample problem by optimizing against worst-case perturbations from the ``nominal model", and has been an active area of research in a number of academic disciplines including Economics, Finance, Electrical Engineering and Operations Research/Management Science.
+Distributionally robust optimization (DRO) accounts for misspecification in the in-sample problem by optimizing against worst-case perturbations from the ``nominal model."

 DRO models are typically parameterized by an ``ambiguity parameter" $\delta$ that controls the size of the deviations from the nominal model in the worst-case problem.
-The ambiguity parameter may appear as the confidence level of an uncertainty set or a penalty parameter that multiplies some measure of deviation between alternative probability distributions and the nominal in the worst-case objective, and parameterizes a family of robust solutions $\{x_n(\delta) : \delta\geq 0\}$, where $\delta=0$ is empirical/sample-average optimization (i.e. no robustness) with solutions becoming ``increasingly conservative" as $\delta$ increases.
-The choice of $\delta$ clearly determines the out-of-sample performance of the robust solution, and the goal of this paper is to understand this relationship in order to develop a data-driven approach for choosing $\delta$.
+The ambiguity parameter may appear as the confidence level of an uncertainty set or a penalty parameter that multiplies some measure of deviation between alternative probability distributions and the nominal in the worst-case objective.
+The parameter $\delta$ defines a family of worst-case solutions $\{x_n(\delta) : \delta\geq 0\}$, where $\delta=0$ is empirical/sample-average optimization (i.e., no robustness) with solutions becoming increasingly conservative as $\delta$ increases.
 (Here, $n$ denotes the size of the historical data set used to construct the robust optimization problem.)
+The choice of $\delta$ clearly determines the out-of-sample performance of the robust solution.
+The goal of this paper is to study the out-of-sample properties of DRO and to develop a theory for data-driven calibration of the ``robustness parameter" for worst-case maximization problems with concave reward functions.